 For Japan, Mars has also been a staple in popular media.
 In the world of anime, several major heavy hitters have used the planet as a setting.
 Mobile Suit Gundam: Iron-Blooded Orphans is set on the red planet.
 Super Dimension Fortress Macross also used Mars as a setting in one of its stories.
 Cowboy Bebop, anime’s resident neo-noir western, features Mars heavily as a setting for its action and intrigue.
 Far more than just a setting for Western writers, Earth’s red neighbor has influenced and inspired creators in Japan just as heartily.

 Are you looking for amazing snacks to enjoy while watching your favorite NHK drama?
 Check out TokyoTreat!
-TokyoTreat sends the best Japanese snacks, drinks, sweets, and more right from Japan to your door every month so you can have a fun summer party at home!
+TokyoTreat sends the best Japanese snacks, drinks, sweets, and more right from Japan to your door!

 One of the most interesting and refreshing aspects of Queen of Mars is its bustling multiculturalism.
 While it is a Japanese show starring primarily Japanese actors and actresses, the population of Mars is diverse.
 Not only that, but many characters are multilingual as well, switching between languages on the fly, often within the same conversation.